- for American Airlines users90

-The Citi / AAdvantage Platinum Select World Elite MasterCard offers new customers a sign-up bonus of 50,000 miles after making the first purchase and charges a $95 annual fee.
+The Citi / AAdvantage Platinum Select World Elite MasterCard offers new customers a sign-up bonus of 60,000 miles after making the first purchase and charges annual fee of $0 first year, then $99 .
 The card earns two miles on eligible American Airlines purchases and offers a 10 percent rebate on redeemed miles (up to 10,000 miles per calendar year).
 It’s a great card for a frequent American Airlines traveler.

 The Citi / AAdvantage Gold World Elite MasterCard is an entry-level rewards credit card for American Airlines passengers.
 The card earns one mile per dollar spent on all purchases, and there’s no earning bonus on purchases made directly with AA.
 The card has a low annual fee of $50, but don’t expect any other benefits from this co-branded card.
 There are no free bags or priority boarding.
 You’ll even have to pay foreign transaction fees with this card.